 Stephens Plumbing Inc. Fined $43,800 for Exposing Workers to Trench Hazards

-The willful citation was issued to the employer for allowing employees to work in an excavation up to 10-feet deep without cave-in protection.
 The agency requires that all trenches and excavation sites 5-feet or deeper be protected against sidewall collapses.
 Protection may be provided through shoring of trench walls, sloping of the soil at an acceptable angle, or by using a protective trench box.

 The serious citations relate to the employer: